Joining the Network

 - New providers will be sent a Participating Provider Agreement.

-- The re credentialing process will occur at least every three (3) years and must be completed to continue participation in the CCHP network.
+- Re-credentialing must be completed to continue participation in the CCHP network.

 EXPEDITED CREDENTIALING FOR PHYSICIANS IN A MEDICAL GROUP